spectrocloud/spectromate/README.md

 | Metrics | ❌ | Currently unavailable. |

-!> There is a limitation with `pask` messages and submitting feedback.
-The original message is replaced with a feedback acknowledgment.
+:warning: There is a limitation with `pask` messages when submitting feedback.
+The answer response message is replaced with a feedback acknowledgment message.
 This behavior stems from the Slack API not including the original message when handling action events from an ephemeral message.

 # Contribution